libretro/docs/docs/guides/controller-autoconfiguration.md

 # References
 1: The controller is listed as "Nintendo Switch Pro Controller" under RetroPad Binds -> Port 1 Controls -> Device Index, but button binding is not possible.
-2: The Bluetooth connection is often unreliable, for any controller.
+2: This problem occurs for all controls.
+The Bluetooth connection is often unreliable.
 While pairing and connecting the controller with a Bluetooth manager initially works, the controller eventually stops being recognized by applications like RetroArch and jstest after a few weeks.
 When this occurs, the controller is not identified in RetroPad Binds -> Port 1 Controls -> Device Index, showing "N/A (#1)" instead.
 This issue arose after reinstalling the distribution.